gsaarinen/100-Days-Of-Code/log.md

 # 100 Days Of Code - Log

+### Day 12: January 12th, 2017

+**Today's Progress:** Continued Ch 8 of the [Hartl RoR Tutorial](https://www.railstutorial.org/book/basic_login) and just got a little done on getting the log in view setup.

+**Time Logged:** .75 hour

+**Thoughts:** Tried to get as much done at work as I could today with my evening being shot by the St. Paul Chamber of Commerce Ypro event.
+Will try to get additional time in tomorrow.

 ### Day 11: January 11th, 2017

 **Today's Progress:** Continued Ch 8 of the [Hartl RoR Tutorial](https://www.railstutorial.org/book/basic_login) but went a little down a rabbit hole with all the command line stuff that was referenced in [Learn Enough Command Line to Be Dangerous](https://www.learnenough.com/command-line-tutorial#sec-grepping) and dove into `grep`.